jdwx/dns-query/README.md

 composer require jdwx/dns-query
 ```

-Or download the source from Github: https://github.com/jdwx/dns-query.git
+Or download the source from GitHub: https://github.com/jdwx/dns-query.git

 ## Requirements ##

 * PHP 8.1+
 * The PHP INI setting `mbstring.func_overload` equals 0, 1, 4, or 5.

 ## Using DNSQuery ##